Listen to this article here

 Meanwhile, the successful litigation didn’t result in Shoatz’ release from prison.
 A judge released him on “compassionate release” on October 26, 2021 after he spent nearly 50 years behind bars.

-Family accuses prison system of killing Shoatz through medical neglect
+Family accuses prison system of killing Russell “Maroon” Shoatz through medical neglect

-Notably, the release is bittersweet for his family members, who claim the Pennsylvania prison system knowingly allowed his medical conditions to worsen to an irreversible point.
-Democracy Now! reports that Shoatz is currently in hospice care battling stage four colorectal cancer and must receive nutrients through an IV.
+The release is bittersweet for his family, as they assert the Pennsylvania prison system let his medical conditions deteriorate to an irreparable state.
+Shoatz is currently in hospice care battling stage four colorectal cancer and must receive nutrients through an IV.

 “What’s in the transcripts are the evidence that the prisons don’t have the capabilities to take care not just of their healthy prisoners, they definitely don’t have the ability to take care of their geriatric prisoners, and that they have effectively killed my father,” Russell Shoatz III recently told media.

-Like political prisoner Russell “Maroon” Shoatz, other former Black Panthers have spent decades behind bars even after aging and developing chronic health conditions that would prevent them from being a danger to society.
+Like political prisoner, Russell “Maroon” Shoatz, some other former Black Panthers have spent decades behind bars.
+They have done so even after aging and developing chronic health conditions that would no longer make them a danger to society.

-Some have even died in prison, like former Black Panther Romaine “Chip” Fitzgerald, who died at 71-years-old in a California prison earlier this year after spending roughly 51 years behind bars.
+Some have even died in prison.
+Former Black Panther Romaine “Chip” Fitzgerald died at 71 in a California prison this year, following about 51 years of incarceration.

 Deon Osborne was born in Minneapolis, MN and raised in Lawton, OK before moving to Norman where he attended the University of Oklahoma.
 He graduated with a bachelor’s degree in Strategic Media and has...

-17 replies on “Black Panther Russell “Maroon” Shoatz gets “compassionate release” after 49 years in prison, 22 years in solitary”
+17 replies on “Black Panther Russell “Maroon” Shoatz gets free after 49 years”

 Comments are closed.